Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

 \figenv{}{/assets/plots/denseby32.svg}{width:100%}

+When the dense matrix is low-dimensional and only a single thread is used, Julia compares very favorably with, and often beats, `SuiteSparseGraphBLAS.jl`.
+However, when 2 threads are available and the sparse matrix is stored in row-major orientation `SuiteSparseGraphBLAS.jl` begins to pull ahead significantly.
+Once a full 16 threads are used `SuiteSparseGraphBLAS.jl` on multiplication of row-major matrices is between *8 and 31 times faster.*

+`SuiteSparse:GraphBLAS` uses well over a dozen subalgorithms for matrix multiplication internally to achieve this performance.
+In particular when `A` is a sparse row-oriented matrix, and `B` is a dense column oriented matrix `SuiteSparse:GraphBLAS` will switch to a highly optimized dot-product algorithm, which is often much faster than the saxpy based algorithm used when `A` is column oriented.
+This is noticeable in cases above where the row-major runtimes can be > 2x faster than the column-major ones.

 ## Transpose

 \figenv{}{/assets/plots/transpose.svg}{width:100%}

-`SparseArrays.jl` maintains performance parity for most problems when `SuiteSparseGraphBLAS.jl` is restricted to a single thread.
-This test takes advantage of some special `SuiteSparseGraphBLAS.jl` features like iso-valued matrices, but we restrict some significant optimizations like quick transposition by reinterpreting a by-column matrix as by-row to remain fair.
+`SparseArrays.jl` maintains performance parity for most problems when `SuiteSparseGraphBLAS.jl` is restricted to a single thread, but can be as much as 10x slower when 16 threads are used.
+This test takes advantage of some special `SuiteSparseGraphBLAS.jl` features like iso-valued matrices, but we restrict some significant optimizations like quick transposition (reinterpreting a by-column matrix as by-row) to remain fair.

 ## Submatrix Assignment

-\figenv{}{/assets/plots/subassign.svg}{width:100%}
+\figenv{Note the log scale}{/assets/plots/subassign.svg}{width:100%}

 |       | Size (Density) of C                   | Size (Density) of A   |
 |-------|:---------------------------------------|:-----------------------|